How To Make Buredžici: Meat Pie Topped With Sour Cream, Yogurt & Garlic

 What’s interesting is the importance burek has in Bosnia and Herzegovina cuisine compared to the non-meat pitas.
 It’s the evidence of a versatile yet meat-centric cooking.

 As it relates to buredžici, having ground beef as their main ingredient helps them benefit from burek’s popularity.
 Although meat-only is the most prominent version, we’ll add a finely diced potato to our buredžici recipe today for that extra kick of flavor.

 A tip if you’re traveling to BiH.
 Asking for something like a burek with cheese will give you strange looks.
 Or, like one woman, you may receive a piece of actual cheese between two halves of a meat pie.
 If you’re unsure how to order, ask for a pita with your stuffing of choice, or point to the pita you want.

 There are two main differences between buredžici and other pies: shape and topping.

-Buredžici are shaped in several different ways depending on the way the dough is cut and folded.
+Buredžici are shaped in several different ways depending on how the dough is cut and folded.

 There are versions of buredžici made with flaky, croissant-like dough, while other versions call for regular.

 Today we’ll shape them the way you’re most likely to encounter them in a pita place.
 We’ll shape stuffed dough into thin, long rolls and cut them into small rows.
 This is also the easiest way to make them, and they taste just as divine.